veronicasyseo/finalyearproject/README.md

 Simple GUI, making it more convenient to test our program on sample images.
 Uses Tkinter, so it should run on both Mac and Windows.

+## Adaptive_thresholding.py:
+A less computationally expensive approach than hybrid.py.
+Apart from using skimage's adaptive thresholding method, contour analysis is used to filter out any noise left after thresholding.

 ## Hybrid.py:
 > Update 02/06/2017: Approaching perfection.
 Needs a small dose of dilation, a touch of line rotation and a remedy for boxes covered in excessive amounts of tape.
 Implementation of the paper mentioned (with a bunch of modifications).
 Is processing images with complex backgrounds.